 Once the beer trap is ready, wait for nighttime when the pill bugs become active.
 The beer’s smell will automatically lure them in that direction, making them fall inside the can and drown.
-This is a great way on how to get rollie pollies out of garden.
+This is a great way how to get rollie pollies out of the garden.

 As the bugs accumulate in the cups or when the beer evaporates, empty the cans and replace the traps with a fresh batch of beer.

 Read Why are my broccolis growing out to be bitter?

 If you want a non-beer alternative to get rid of pill bugs in the garden that is equally effective, you can try out the cornmeal trap.
 Here is what you will have to do:

 - Put in several tablespoons of cornmeal in a small plastic sealed container.

 - Cut a small hole on the bottom of the container, big enough for the pill bugs to enter easily.

 - Place the containers near your garden plants.
 Make sure the holed side of the container is facing down.